 It is simply a super set of grades!
 He gives a modest shrug, his face breaks into a smile, I ruffle his curly locks and we head off for a Maccies breakfast to celebrate.

 And so, as a parent, my encounter with GCSE examinations, revision and results days comes to an end.
 Three very different experiences, not so much with the results days but with the examination period itself.
 This final one, without doubt, the most laid back and … let me get down with the kids and say, ‘chilled’ ever.
 Few dramas and a very relaxed (which I found alarming on occasion) approach to revision.
 Typically, I’d arrive home and open with,

 Have you started revision yet?
 You’ve got Chemistry tomorrow

 To which my son would usually reply along the lines of,

 Don’t stress mother, it’s only 7pm… plenty of time!

 Did any of it make a jot of difference?
 I guess we shall never know.
 But, on supporting school policy, I was never going to budge.
 I am unspeakably grateful to our local high school for many things and this includes the knowledge, the love of learning and the encouragement to aim high that they have instilled in all three of my offspring.
 I cannot thank them enough for this because, as a single parent, life is a tough old trek and self-doubt always only a thought away.
-Their resolute input has, without question shielded my trio from my lone-mum fears of ‘daring to hope but then falling’ and contributed to them becoming just lovely young people, with amazing friends and bright futures.
-So rather than questioning any edicts over the years I have been happy to trust and … that has certainly paid off.
+Their resolute input has, without question shielded my trio from my lone-mum fears of ‘daring to hope’ and contributed to them becoming just lovely young people, with amazing friends and bright futures.
+So rather than questioning any edicts over the years I have been happy to trust and that has certainly paid off.